-Description: Distraction is the technique of diverting the patient'sattentionfromwhatmaybeperceived as an unpleasant procedure.
+Description: Distraction is the technique of diverting the patient's attention from what may be perceived as an unpleasant procedure.
 Giving the patient a short break during a stressful procedure can be an effective use of distraction prior to considering more advanced behavior guidance techniques.

-${\boldsymbol{\cdot}}$ Objectives: The objectives of distraction are to:
+Objectives: The objectives of distraction are to:

-- 1. decrease the perception of unpleasantness;

-- 2. avert negative or avoidance behavior.
+- 1. decrease the perception of unpleasantness; - 2. avert negative or avoidance behavior.

-- Indications: May be used with any patient.

-- Contraindications: None.